CEO, Boston Impact Initiative

 She serves on the Boards of Directors of The Boston Foundation, Nellie Mae Education Foundation, Beth Israel Lahey Health, and Roxbury Community College.
 She is also a member of the Federal Reserve Bank’s New England Community Development Advisory Council, Advisory Board Member for LISC Boston and The Capital Network.
 She is also a founding member of the Coalition for an Equitable Economy which is building an equitable small business ecosystem for entrepreneurs of color in Massachusetts.

 She has received awards from YW Boston Academy of Women Achievers (2021); SCI Idealist Award (2021); uAspire First Ones Honoree (2020); Massachusetts Lawyers Weekly Circle of Excellence Award (2020), Top Women of Law Award (2012) and In-House Leader in the Law (2010); the Hispanic National Bar Association Leadership Award (2019); GetKonnected GK100: Greater Boston’s Most Influential People of Color (2018); State Street Corporation’s Community Award (2017); and Women’s Bar Association’s Pioneering Women in the Law Award (2017).
 She has been featured in Boston Magazine, Boston Business Journal, Boston Globe and Hispanic Executive Magazine.

 Betty obtained her JD and MBA from Northeastern University, and her BA in History from Bard College.
-She is fluent in Spanish and resides in Boston with her husband and two daughters.
+She is fluent in Spanish and resides in Dorchester, MA with her husband Paul Francisco and their two daughters.